PedroHCouto/Santander-Case/README.md

   <h3 align="center">SANTANDER DATA MASTERS CASE</h3>

   <p align="center">
-    This project was done as part of the mentorship program that I received for winning the Data Masters Program of Santander Bank
+    This project was made as part of the mentorship program that I received for winning the Data Masters Program of Santander Bank
     <br />
   </p>
 </p>